And how does it relate to what Kripalu offers?

 Basic Definitions of Yoga

-In a historical sense, yoga refers to the enormous body of spiritual teachings and techniques developed by the inhabitants of the Indian subcontinent over the last five thousand years.
+In a historical sense, yoga refers to the enormous body of spiritual teachings and techniques developed by the inhabitants of the Indian subcontinent over the last 5,000 years.
 While Westerners often assume that yoga is a homogeneous tradition, there are hundreds if not thousands of sects and schools of yoga, each with its distinctive doctrines and practices.
-This fact has led noted yoga scholar Georg Feuerstein to begin his classic work The Yoga Tradition with the words: “Yoga is a spectacularly multifaceted phenomenon and as such it is very difficult to define.”

-From the perspective of a beginning practitioner, the term yoga describes the goal sought through practice, as well as the means to realize it.
-Yoga means union, a reference to the state of body–mind–spirit harmony sought through various disciplines, which are also called yoga.
-Under this definition, one practices postures and meditation—two common disciplines of yoga—to harmonize his or her body and mind and access a state of unity—the goal of yoga.
+From the perspective of a beginning practitioner, the term yoga describes the goal sought through practice.
+Yoga means union.
+Under this definition, one practices postures and meditation—two common disciplines of yoga—to harmonize body and mind.

-Seen in this light, yoga is described as a spiritual path, often broken down into the following eight stages as delineated by the sage Patanjali in his Yoga Sutra:
+Seen in this light, yoga is described as a spiritual path, often broken down into the following eight stages as delineated by the sage Patanjali in his Yoga Sutras:

 - Yama/Restraint: Actions best avoided